SixSq/old.sixsq.github.com/_posts/jobs/2015-02-17-job-tech-manager-2015.md

 The selected candidate would ideally start in March.

-The selected candidate will receive an intensive training course on the SlipStream technology prior to taking position.
+The selected candidate will receive an intensive training course on the SlipStream technology prior to taking up position.

 Skills and Experience